kugi8412/StringExpression/README.md

 The string expressions we are considering contain:

 Constants (enclosed in inverted commas),
-    1) Variables (denoted by single lower case Latin letters),
+    1) Variables (denoted by single lower case Latin letters)

     2) Unary operators:
         Converts to upper case (^), non-letter characters remain unchanged, is intended to work for letters of the English alphabet, for others it may or may not.
         E.g. ^"java and c++" results in "JAVA AND C++".